EU Parliament votes to transform protein production for a more sustainable future

 Plant Protein Strategy seeks to address food insecurity and deforestation

-Food awareness organization, ProVeg International, has welcomed a European Parliament vote last night on a non-binding, own initiative report that calls for the EU to boost the production and consumption of high protein crops.
+Food awareness organisation, ProVeg International, has welcomed a European Parliament vote last night on a non-binding, own initiative report that calls for the EU to boost the production and consumption of high protein crops.

 “Increasing plant protein production and consumption is a necessary and important step towards a sustainable future,” Lucia Hortelano, EU Policy Manager at ProVeg, said